SevenShepherd/SevenShepherd.github.io/about.markdown

 > “...
 The ESV is one of the few, and surpasses the others in its simple yet elegant style.
 In many respects **the ESV has accomplished in the 21st century what the KJV accomplished in the 17th**: a trustworthy, literary Bible that is suitable for daily reading, memorizing, and preaching.” &mdash; Daniel B. Wallace, Ph.D., Executive Director, Center for the Study of New Testament Manuscripts

-[**ESV Study Bible**](https://amzn.to/3WsN0Uw), 200+ biblical scholars ([100+](https://www.esv.org/translation/) ESV; 95 Study); 9 countries, 20 denominations, 50 seminaries, colleges, and universities, including Universities of Cambridge, Oxford, London, Japan, California, MIT, Duke, Westminister, Dallas, etc. 20,000 study notes, 80,000 cross-references, 200+ charts, 50+ articles, 240 full-color maps and illustrations.
+The [**ESV Study Bible**](https://amzn.to/3WsN0Uw) has over 200+ biblical scholars ([100+](https://www.esv.org/translation/) ESV; 95 Study); 9 countries, 20 denominations, 50 seminaries, colleges, and universities, including Universities of Cambridge, Oxford, London, Japan, California, MIT, Duke, Westminister, Dallas, etc. 20,000 study notes, 80,000 cross-references, 200+ charts, 50+ articles, 240 full-color maps and illustrations.
 Textual Basis: Masoretic Text BHS '83, DSS, LXX, SP, S, Vg; UBS5, NA28.
 Many distinguished scholars including:

 <!--  -->